 6.)
 Discover the Sillustani Tomb

-Expect to see lots of Chullpas (created by the Qulla people) dotted around the landscape and discover the long history of how they become integrated into the Inca civilisation.
+Expect to see lots of Chullpas (created by the Qulla people) dotted around the landscape for sure.
+It’s one of the best ways to discover the long history of how they become integrated into the Inca civilisation.

 7.)
 See the Nazca Lines

-Comprised of hundreds of vast lines and geometric shapes such as birds, fish, llamas, monkeys and jaguars, that are best seen from the air.
+Comprised of hundreds of vast lines and geometric shapes such as birds, fish, llamas, monkeys and jaguars.

 8.)
 Visit Caral